Data is a critical asset of The Chinese University of Hong Kong, Shenzhen, and its security is essential for the University's normal operations.

 - Perform regular data backups, preferably using encrypted cloud services, to prevent data loss or corruption.

-- Strictly manage the use of USB ports on computers and mobile devices to avoid the risk of data leakage and virus intrusion.
+- Strictly control the use of USB ports on computers and mobile devices to minimize the risk of data leakage and virus intrusion.

-- When disposing of used storage media, ensure that data is completely erased and, if necessary, physical destruction measures are should be taken.
+- When disposing of used storage media, ensure that data is completely erased, and take physical destruction measures if necessary.

 Protect and Encrypt Your Files